-Our common stock was only recently listed on the NASDAQ Stock Exchange on November 10, 2022.
-Prior to listing, we were a privately-held company, we were not required to evaluate our internal control over financial reporting in a manner that meets the standards of publicly traded companies required by Section 404(a) of the Sarbanes-Oxley Act, or Section 404.
+Our Common Stock was only recently listed on the Nasdaq Stock Exchange on November 10, 2022.
+Prior to listing, we were a privately-held company, and as such, we were not required to evaluate our internal control over financial reporting in a manner that meets the standards of publicly traded companies required by Section 404(a) of the Sarbanes-Oxley Act, or Section 404.
 As a public company, we are subject to significant requirements for enhanced financial reporting and internal controls.
 The process of designing and implementing effective internal controls is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain a system of internal controls that is adequate to satisfy our reporting obligations as a public company.
-In addition, we will be required, pursuant to Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting.
+In addition, we are required, pursuant to Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting in the second annual report.
+This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 A material weakness is a deficiency or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of a company's annual and interim financial statements will not be detected or prevented on a timely basis.

 The rules governing the standards that must be met for our management to assess our internal control over financial reporting are complex and require significant documentation, testing, and possible remediation.
 Testing and maintaining internal controls may divert management's attention from other matters that are important to our business.
-Once we are no longer an "emerging growth company," or a "smaller reporting company", our auditors will be required to issue an attestation report on the effectiveness of our internal controls on an annual basis.
+Once we are no longer an "emerging growth company" or a "smaller reporting company", our auditors will be required to issue an attestation report on the effectiveness of our internal controls on an annual basis.

-In the course of preparing the financial statements that are included in this Form 10-Q, management has determined that a material weakness exists within the internal controls over financial reporting.
+In the course of preparing the financial statements that are included in this prospectus, management has determined that a material weakness exists within the internal controls over financial reporting.
 The material weakness identified relates to the lack of a sufficient complement of personnel within the finance and accounting function with an appropriate degree of knowledge, experience and training.
 We also noted a material weakness related to logical security and privileged access in the area of information technology.
-We concluded that the material weakness in our internal control over financial reporting occurred because, prior to our IPO, we were a private company and did not have the necessary business processes, systems, personnel, and related internal controls necessary to satisfy the accounting and financial reporting requirements of a public company.
+We concluded that the material weaknesses in our internal control over financial reporting information technology occurred because, prior to our IPO, we were a private company and did not have the necessary business processes, systems, personnel, and related internal controls necessary to satisfy the accounting and financial reporting requirements of a public company.

-In order to remediate the material weakness, we expect to hire additional accounting and finance resources or consultants with public company experience.
+In order to remediate the material weaknesses, we expect to hire additional accounting, finance and information technology resources or consultants with public company experience.